Posted on: February 27, 2025

 The exam covers all the topics taught in the OSHA 30 training program and tests your knowledge of the information covered throughout the course.
 Participants are required to achieve a passing score to obtain an OSHA 30 certification, which is typically set at 70% or higher.

-Keep in mind, you only get three opportunities to pass the final exam.
+Keep in mind that you only get three opportunities to pass the final exam.
 If you do not pass it after the third try, you will be locked out of the course and cannot complete your outreach training in an online setting.

 How Long Is the OSHA 30 Final Exam?

-The OSHA 30 final exam completion time depends on the number of questions on the exam and how well you studied and attended class.
+The completion time for the OSHA 30 final exam depends on the number of questions on the exam and how well you studied and attended class.

 Moreover, you have six months from your course enrollment date to complete the 30-hour OSHA Outreach Training.
 Once the six months pass, your account expires, and you will be required to purchase the course again.